We dust off the old crystal ball and predict the biggest web design trends for 2019!

 Optimising load times and actually making website speed a priority during the design phase is now a must to stop your site from being left in the dust.

-In addition to the demands of picky visitors' demands, there are now reasons for creating a quicker website other than just user experience: Google prioritises quickly loading websites over slower ones, so there are legitimate SEO concerns surrounding slow sites.
+In addition to picky visitors' demands, there are now reasons for creating a quicker website other than just user experience: Google prioritises quickly loading websites over slower ones, so there are legitimate SEO concerns surrounding slow sites.

 The number of Google searches made on mobile were higher than those made on desktop computers for the first time back in 2015, so it's not exactly as if the mobile revolution is just starting to kick off.